Jasper Parrott: Career

 Parrott's artist management career began in the 1960s at the London-based Ibbs and Tillett Ltd concert agency.
 In 1969 Parrott and an Ibbs & Tillett colleague, Terry Harrison, departed to form HarrisonParrott Ltd. Among the musicians previously or currently managed by HarrisonParrott are Kent Nagano, Karita Mattila, Lisa Batiashvili, Jean-Yves Thibaudet, Patricia Kopatchinskaja, Susan Bullock, Vladimir Ashkenazy, Anne Sofie von Otter, Stephen Hough, Kyung-wha Chung and Krzysztof Penderecki.

 Parrott has played a prominent role in the creation of a series of international arts and cultural events.
 Among these have been: the London Japan Festival (1991); the Festival of Switzerland in Britain (also 1991); the Boulez Festival in Tokyo (1995); and a Festival of Turkish Arts in Berlin (2004).
 As a consultant, Parrott has acted for the Schleswig-Holstein Music Festival, the Sakip Sabanci Museum in Istanbul and the Icelandic National Concert and Conference Centre, Harpa.
 Parrott's work was instrumental in setting up a three-year Vienna Philharmonic Orchestra residency at the Artis-Naples visual and performing arts centre in Florida, commencing in March 2016.

 Parrott is a former chairman and president of the British Association of Concert Agents (now the International Artist Managers' Association).

 Publications

-Parrott's close working relationship with Vladimir Ashkenazy led to the co-authorship of the latter's lifestory, 'Beyond Frontiers' which has been translated into seven languages.
+Parrott's close working relationship with Vladimir Ashkenazy led to the co-authorship of the latter's life story, 'Beyond Frontiers' which has been translated into seven languages.